MCZbase/DataShot_DesktopApp/README.md

 * LocationInCollection
 * ValidDistributionFlag

+* collectors Pipe '|' delimited list of collector names.  e.g. "R.A.Eastwood|N. Mattoni"
+* numbers Pipe '|' delimited list of numbers and types, separated by a colon ':', e.g. "1:unknown|52:species number"

-Allowed to change a record when: Record is in state Taxon Entered, Verbatim Entered, (Verbatim Classified??).
+Allowed to change a record when: Record is in state Taxon Entered, Verbatim Entered, or Verbatim Classified.

 Barcode policy: Barcode must exist and must be unique.